PARISH BUSINESS MANAGER STARTER GUIDE

 - Keep time and attendance records 3 years, best practice is 6–7 years.

-- Employee can be classified as an Independent Contractor if they are in the same line of business on their own, carry their own insurance, hire employees, can financially survive without your parish's business, controls the details of the job, furnishes own materials and tools, deducts their own Social Security, Medicare and payroll taxes).
+- Employee can be classified as an Independent Contractor if they are in the same line of business as the job you hire them for, carry their own $2mm general liability insurance, hire employees, can financially survive without your parish's business, controls the details of the job, furnishes own materials and tools, deducts their own Social Security, Medicare and payroll taxes.

 - Other types of employment: Temporary (less than one year assignment, through agency or direct, not eligible for benefits); Joint (works at two or more parishes, may need to provide benefits if hours total 30+ per week); Occasional Employees (through payroll, not necessarily contractors); Volunteers (cannot be paid, cannot be forced to work)